Tianwan (Xu Shouhui): Founding, early expansion and nature of government

-The social base of the rebel movement in the middle reaches of the Yangtze River primarily consisted of peasants and lower classes of the population.
+The lower classes and peasants formed the social base of the rebel movement in the middle reaches of the Yangtze River.
 However, the leaders of the rebels were a diverse group, including wandering monks, peddlers, fishermen, boatmen, and lower officials.
 They were collectively referred to as "uprooted people" in the History of Yuan.
 The main target of the rebels were the traditional Chinese elites, who were also the main supporters of the despised Yuan government.

 According to the classic analysis of Chinese historian Meng Siming, the uprising in this region took on the characteristics of a Chinese civil class war.
 In this tradition, Chinese historians refer to the Red Turbans as a "peasant movement" and the Tianwan regime as a "peasant government", but Western scholars tend to downplay the significance of class differences in the country.
-(Note: For example, Mote, Frederick W (1988).
-"The Cambridge History of China Volume 7: The Ming Dynasty, 1368–1644, Part 1") Despite this, contemporary observers still described the rebels as a movement of the lower classes targeting the wealthy and powerful households.
+(Note: For example, (Mote 1988)) Despite this, contemporary observers still described the rebels as a movement of the lower classes targeting the wealthy and powerful households.
 The central slogan of the Tianwan regime, "Take from the rich to relieve the poor" (cuifu yipin), and the widespread slogan in the lower Yangtze River region, "Servants, kill your masters" (cangtou shizhu), demonstrate the importance of class differences.
 The new regime's initial egalitarian and redistributive measures eventually faded into the background, and its administrative apparatus quickly adopted traditional patterns of operation.
-By 1353, the Tianwan regime had already formed alliances with landowners who were involved in the administration of the country.
+After 1353, the Tianwan regime actively courted landowners to participate in its government.